gree/unity-webview/README.md

 UnityWebViewPostprocessBuild.cs will select one of WebViewPlugin-*.aar.tmpl depending on EditorUserSettings.development.
 You can build these files as below:

-1. Install Unity 5.6.1f1 and 2019.4.40f1 (both with Android Build Support) by Unity Hub.
+1. Install Unity 2019.4.40f1 with Android Build Support by Unity Hub.
+   * Also install Unity 5.6.1f1 from https://unity.com/ja/releases/editor/whats-new/5.6.1 and specify `--zorderpatch` if you need to include CUnityPlayer and CUnityPlayerActivity (cf. [Unity 5.x or older](#unity-5x-or-older)).
 2. Open Terminal (mac) or Git Bash (windows), `cd plugins/Android`, and invoke `./install.sh`.

 If successful, you should find `build/Packager/Assets/Plugins/Android/WebViewPlugin-*.aar.tmpl`. install.sh has the following options: